Most people think Christianity is about behavior modification: "Don't smoke, drink or chew or run with girls who do."

 "For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but to save the world through him" (Jn.
 3:16-17).

 Literally anybody can get in on this.

-If you're a prostitute, a drug dealer, a murderer, a liar, a cheater, a whatever, you can easily get into God's kingdom before many priests, pastors, and TV preachers.
+If you're a prostitute, a drug dealer, a murderer, a liar, a cheater, a whatever, you can easily be counted righteous and enter God's kingdom before many priests, pastors, and TV preachers.
 How?
-Not through good behavior, but through faith in Jesus, the Lamb of God, who came to take away the sin of the world.
+Not through good behavior, but through faith in Christ.

 "Do not move from the hope held out in the gospel" (Col. 1:23).

 “We rely on what Jesus has done for us.
 We put no confidence in human effort" (Phil.
 3:3).

 It is true that salvation is one incredible benefit of the gospel, but there are so many more benefits after a person becomes a Christian!
 The gospel works for both salvation and discipleship.

 The gospel gives me balance between two extremes: On one hand, while my sins make me insecure and crush my spirit, when I think on the gospel, I'm reminded that I’m loved and forgiven (Rom.
 5:8).
 On the other hand, while my "successes" and good works inflate my ego, when I think on the gospel, I'm reminded that I’m loved and accepted by grace, not my works (Eph.
 2:8-9).

 2. The Gospel Provides Confidence